Ulmus minor 'Glandulosa': Description

 Lindley reported the leaves "very glandular beneath".
 Melville (1946) included an illustration of a natural-size short shoot, with leaves on average 7 × 3 cm, with a slender base to the long side and a long petiole to 12 mm, and gave the following description: "Distal and subdistal leaves of the short shoots narrowly obovate, acute, with greatest breadth about 45% of the lamina length in the distal and 50% in the subdistal leaves; basal half of margin of long side, arched or nearly straight, making a sharp rectangular turn at the base 2–4 mm from the petiole".
 Ley (1910) added that the leaves are "scabrous and epilose above, pilose beneath".

 Pests and diseases

 Though susceptible to Dutch Elm Disease, field elms produce suckers and usually survive in this form in their area of origin.

 Cultivation

 Lindley noted that the tree was cultivated near Ludlow, where Ley in 1910 found "large trees on the terraces, upper and lower, of Ludlow Castle, to the west side", and where Melville found an old pollarded specimen in 1939, below the castle ramparts and 100 yards from the bridge.
-In a Kew herbarium specimen (see 'External links') Melville included a postcard on which he indicated the tree.
-No old trees survive at Ludlow, but there are (2019) a number of monopolar Ulmus minor root suckers @ 10 m in height, notably devoid of samarae in April, with numerous smaller suckers about them.
+In a Kew Herbarium specimen Melville included a postcard on which he indicated the tree.
+No old trees survive at Ludlow, but there are (2019) a number of monopolar Ulmus minor root suckers at 10 m in height, notably devoid of samarae in April, with numerous smaller suckers about them.
 Ley also verified specimens of var. glandulosa near Lutterworth, Leicestershire.